jvmcarneiro/de2-115-virtual-input/README.md

 # de2-115-virtual-input

 Virtual GUI for controlling the Altera DE2-115 board.

+The program will generate signals for communicating with a microcontroller or directly with the FPGA.

+Also included in the repository files are implementations of an input signal multiplexer via Arduino Uno and a Verilog module for communication via the board's 14-pin connector.

 ## Prerequisites

 - python 3

 ## Running

 ```bash
 python3 de2_115_gui.py
 ```

 The `python3` command may called `python` on your environment.

 ## Milestones

 - [x] Button and switch GUI
-- [x] Basic button press handling
+- [x] Basic button press functions
-- [ ] Messages for chosen communication protocol (USB, serial or 7-pin general purpose IO)
+- [x] Power switch with a 30 second press interval
+- [x] Press and release bindings for the push buttons
+- [x] Event receiver on the FPGA
+- [x] Encode signal events on Arduino
+- [ ] Connect GUI to Arduino
-- [ ] Protocol message handling on the FPGA
+- [ ] Timer for turning off and cooling FPGA
-- [ ] Adapting for easy integration with Quartus projects
+- [ ] Add support for USB
-- [ ] Support for other protocols via menu
+- [ ] GUI menu for different communication protocols